jonasongg/shm/README.md

    $ sudo apt-get install libgtk2.0-0t64 libgtk-3-0t64 libgbm-dev libnotify-dev libnss3 libxss1 libasound2t64 libxtst6 xauth xvfb
    ```

+   - Make sure that the backend server is running.
    - Run `npx cypress open` in the frontend directory.
+   - Select E2E testing, then either Chrome or Electron.

 If you would like to make changes to the MonitoringService code, you will need to update the Docker image.
 You can do that by running in the MonitoringService folder: